 Renewable energy solutions of this kind are modern, safe and proven to be maintainable, effective and economic.
 The technology is advanced and as of 2005, all waste plants must meet stringent criteria to ensure the paramount safety of both its workers and the public.

-The Buttington Quarry ERF will use thermal treatment technology to generate up to 9MW of renewable and low carbon energy in the form of electricity and heat, enough to meet the equivalent demand of approximately 8,000 homes.
-Electricity will be exported to the national grid to help provide greater security over supplies, whilst heat will be supplied to local businesses or new developments (including homes).
+The Buttington Quarry ERF will use thermal treatment technology to generate up to 11.5MWe of renewable and low carbon energy in the form of electricity and heat, enough to meet the equivalent demand of approximately 26,000 homes.This will be done through the thermal treatment of up to 150,000 tonnes per annum of Municipal Solid Waste (MSW) and MSW-like waste from industrial and commercial sources.
+Electricity will be exported to the National Grid to help provide greater security over supplies, whilst heat will be supplied to local businesses or new developments (including homes).

 The ERF will help to reduce the amount of waste sent to landfill, reducing carbon emissions associated firstly with landfill gas and secondly with the generation of electricity by more traditional means such as fossil fuels.